OR&R Drift Card Studies

 Video: Adopt a Drifter: Scientists can also collect and analyze ocean data by using larger, more sophisticated drifting buoys.
 Through the NOAA Adopt a Drifter program, kids help deploy "drifters" from ships at sea to learn about ocean currents in real time.

-Drift Cards in the News
+Drifting Objects in the News

 Drones and Drifters (and the Great Pumpkin Race): This video, produced by Luna Ocean Consulting Ltd., features proof of concept testing for the use of UAVs (aka drones) to track biodegradable drifters (aka pumpkins) and calculate their speed and direction.
 The primary objective is to develop a cost-effective and environmentally friendly method for mapping flow fields in tidal channels and rivers.